-p.
-656 Environmental accommodations: such as preferential seating or special lighting.
-Assessment accommodations: such as allowing additional time to complete tests or assignments o permitting oral responses to test questions.
-Other 6 examples of modifications and aids, which may be used in this course, are: Provide step-by-step instructions.
-Help students create organizers for planning writing tasks.
-Record key words on the board or overhead when students are expected to make their own notes.
-Allow students to report verbally to a scribe (teacher/ student) who can help in note taking.
-Permit students a range of options for reading and writing tasks.
-Where an activity requires reading, provide it in advance.
-Provide opportunities for enrichment.
+☐ Instructional accommodations: such as changes in teaching strategies, including styles of presentation, methods of organization, or use of technology and multimedia. ☐ Assessment accommodations: such as allowing additional time to complete tests or assignments of permitting oral responses to test questions.
+Other examples of modifications and aids, which may be used in this course, are: ☐ Provide step-by-step instructions. ☐ Help students create organizers for planning writing tasks. ☐ Allow students to report verbally to a scribe (teacher/ student) who can help in note taking.
+Permit students a range of options for reading and writing tasks. ☐ Where an activity requires reading, provide it in advance. ☐ Provide opportunities for enrichment.